In this article:

-Documenting and sharing the cookies used on your site is important for complying with various rules and regulations concerning the privacy of your users and for creating a transparent, trustworthy brand your contacts and site visitors can feel confident using.
+Documenting and sharing the cookies used on your site is important for complying with various rules and regulations concerning the privacy of your users such as GDPR and CCPA and for creating a transparent, trustworthy brand your contacts and site visitors can feel confident using.

 With Kajabi, inform your visitors of the various cookies used on your site by installing and managing a third-party cookie disclaimer.
 Learn more